allegro/typescript-strict-plugin/README.md

 ## Configuration

-Plugin takes extra, non-mandatory arguments `paths` and `exlude`.
-Both of them take an array of relative or absolute paths that should be included (property `paths`) or excluded (property `exclude`).
+Plugin takes extra, non-mandatory arguments `paths`, `exlude` and `excludePattern`.
+Args `paths` and `exlude` accept an array of relative or absolute paths that should be included (property `paths`) or excluded (property `exclude`) with a prefix match.
+Arg `excludePattern` accepts an array of strings that will be matched with [minimatch](https://github.com/isaacs/minimatch).
 To add strict mode to files from ignored paths you can insert `//@ts-strict` comment.

 ```json
 {